 I received my B.Sc. in Biology from the University of Warsaw.
 My research in the Molecular Archaeology research group focused on ancient DNA analyses, evolutionary genetics and phylogenetics.
 Subsequently, I conducted my master's degree research at the University of Virginia, Medical School.
 During that period I was involved in several projects investigating population genetics and human genomics at The Center for Public Health Genomics.
 I worked on microarray-based CNVs detection and their distribution across 4 ethnic groups.
-My PhD project in Human Evolution team at the Sanger Institute focuses on positive selection in the human populations.
+My PhD project in Human Evolution team at the Sanger Institute focused on positive selection in human populations.
 I work on fine mapping of the adaptive variation for functional follow-up studies.
+We use genome editing (CRISPR/Cas9) approach to model human evolution in mouse and test hypotheses about selected phenotypes.

 Mountain gorilla genomes reveal the impact of long-term population decline and inbreeding.